squidbeaks/horiseon/README.md

 # Code Refactor of Horiseon Site

-The following is a link to the refactored and deployed Horiseon site.
-There is also a screenshot that lays out what the functional application looks like
+The following is a link to the refactored and deployed Horiseon site: https://squidbeaks.github.io/horiseon/#social-media-marketing

-https://squidbeaks.github.io/horiseon/#social-media-marketing
+For reference, here is a screenshot that lays out what the application should look like:

 <img src="./assets/images/screenshot-for-readme.png" alt="">